codeschool-projects/HTMLPortfolioProject/README.md

 ### Contact Copy

-Inside the `.contact` element, create a `h3` tag inviting the user to contact you (ie. "contact me", or "drop me a line").
+Inside the `.contact` element, create a `h3` tag inviting the user to contact you (e.g. "contact me", or "drop me a line").
 Also add a paragraph tag describing how people can contact you.
 MENU

 ### Contact Link

 Lastly, we just need a way for people to get in touch with us!
-In the paragraph you created, add an anchor tag (an `<a>` element) pointing people to a place where they can get more information about you (ie. Twitter, LinkedIn, Github, etc).
+In the paragraph you created, add an anchor tag (an `<a>` element) pointing people to a place where they can get more information about you (e.g. Facebook, Twitter, LinkedIn, Github, etc).

 ## Next Steps